metinyazar/obtain-chromosomal-position-from-rsid/README.md

 # obtain-chromosomal-position-from-rsid
- This is a R script of getting chromosomal positions of the individual variants from rs id list.
+ This is a R script of getting chromosomal positions of the variants from rs id list.